 The World Nomad Games showcases nomadic sports, culture and lifestyle and takes place every even numbered year.
-It's held in Cholpon-Ata, in the Issyk-Kul Province of Kyrgyzstan, usually in September, although Turkey has also been floated as a possible venue for the 2020 Games.
+It's usually held in Cholpon-Ata, in the Issyk-Kul Province of Kyrgyzstan, usually in September, and the next games will be held in 2024.
 Nicknamed the ‘Olympics for nomads’ it’s a unique and fantastically entertaining chance to see a huge number of traditional sports and games.
 Some are familiar – archery, for example – but most are not.
 This must be the only place in the world where you can witness horseback wrestling, headless goat polo (kok buru), hunting with eagles, bowls played with cow kneecaps (ordo) and board games so complex they make mah jong look like tiddlywinks.

 Many of the sports are not only unfamiliar to Western visitors, they are downright eye opening.
 Suddenly, the real Olympics look slightly wussy.
 Cirit, for instance, originates in Turkey and features two teams on horseback throwing spears at each other, with points awarded for hitting your opponent or his horse.
 Mas wrestling involves two men fighting over a stick.
 That might sound a bit primary school playground, but it’s pure, unadulterated man-on-man combat, with contestants sitting on the ground opposite each other, their feet braced against a board between them, heaving on a stick to see who’s strongest.
 Headless goat polo is the most revered sport, with two teams on horseback competing to throw a headless goat carcass into a goal.
 In a brilliantly waste-not, want-not move, the winning team gets to barbecue the thoroughly tenderised meat afterwards.